coderefinery/coderefinery.org/content/organization/meetings.md

 ## Community calls

-Held on a monthly interval on Mondays at 14 CET/CEST. **Next meeting is Monday, June 6, 2022,** 14-15 CEST/ 15-16 EEST
+Held on a monthly interval on Mondays at 14 CET/CEST. ~~**Next meeting is Monday, June 6, 2022,** 14-15 CEST/ 15-16 EEST~~ (cancelled because day is public holiday in Norway and Sweden; apologies for late cancellation) **Next meeting is Monday, July 4, 2022,** 14-15 CEST/ 15-16 EEST

 Scope: All topics involving community onboarding, "what can I do?", workshop scheduling, governance, and roadmap.